MTL (transport company): Fareway Passenger Services Ltd/MTL Fareway

 Despite sustained competition from other operators such as Merseybus, North Western and Liverline, Fareway would successfully maintain its network of services in Kirkby and North Liverpool for the next few years while also establishing a coach excursion and private hire division, gaining a public reputation for a clean bus fleet, low fares and efficiently-run services.
 Fareway's first new vehicles that entered service in January 1989, these being ten Northern Counties Palatine bodied Leyland Olympians, were the first new double-decker buses for an independent operator in North West of England since deregulation.
 However, by 1992, rumours began circulating that Fareway was in financial trouble and the once generally clean, well-maintained fleet was starting to look tired and dirty.
 With rival Merseybus now part of MTL Trust Holdings and engaged in a programme of consolidation and expansion, in April 1993, Fareway would be acquired by MTL.

 Initially, MTL kept Fareway as a separate entity from the core Merseybus division, maintaining the Fareway route network and its yellow and blue livery; the only sign of MTL ownership of Fareway were stickers for the SuperSaver season ticket that Merseybus had introduced in 1990, now also valid on Fareway services.
 From late 1993, however, MTL began to exert more influence over the Fareway operation, replacing time-expired Fareway buses with newer second-hand buses from the MTL fleet and beginning to operate Fareway as a low-cost subsidiary of their core bus network in competition with other operators.
 In summer 1995, the company was rebranded MTL Fareway, with MTL's red and cream corporate livery adopted across the fleet.
-Despite an investment in a batch of 10 new Wright Endurance bodied Volvo B10Bs branded for the F3 service, the next few years would see MTL gradually close down the MTL Fareway operation, with the operations eventually transferred to Merseybus and operated by their Gillmoss depot by spring 1997.
+Despite an investment in a batch of 10 new Wright Endurance bodied Volvo B10Bs branded for the F3 service, the next few years would see MTL gradually close down the MTL Fareway operation, with the Fareway licence eventually surrendered by MTL and services and vehicles transferred to Merseybus' Gillmoss depot in April 1997.